jywu20/Notes/Computer Science/Circuit/HDL.md

 Assignments to the public fields trigger setter methods (handled by [event listeners](#event-listener)), which may also change the internal state of the object.
-To avoid race conditions, the variables governed by a module should have clear "purposes": some are for inputs and some are for outputs.
+To avoid race conditions, it's a good idea to make the variables governed by a module have clear "purposes": some are for inputs and some are for outputs.
+The `inout` purpose is also available.

 ## Event listener